What I learned from FINCON12

 For the past 3 days, I roamed the Grand Hyatt in Denver Colorado as a participant and speaker at the 2012 Financial Bloggers Conference.

 To be honest, I was not sure what to expect but my friend and colleague Tom Drake assured me it would be worthwhile.
-I can tell you that the conference exceeded my expectation and I learned a lot of great things from a lot of terrific presenters.
+I can tell you that the conference exceeded my expectations and I learned a lot of great things from a lot of terrific presenters.
 Here’s a quick synopsis of some of the things I took away from the conference and some of the things I am thinking about for Retire Happy:

-Adam Baker of Man vs Debt gave a heart felt keynote reminding us to remember why we blog.
+Adam Baker of Man vs Debt gave a heartfelt keynote reminding us to remember why we blog.
 For me, writing has always done two things for me.
 The first is selfish.
 I write because it forces me to learn and keep sharp.
 More importantly, writing also allows me to share my thoughts with others and hopefully make a difference in helping people to make better decisions with money.

 Different people learn differently.

-I was really impressed with Laura Adams who has the very popular financial podcast called Money Girl.
+I was really impressed with Laura Adams who has a very popular financial podcast called Money Girl.
 I was floored when she said her podcasts had been downloaded 45 million times.
 I want to explore this medium a little more.
 Would you like to see some of the Retire Happy posts come out in an audio version?

 YouTube is the second largest search engine.

 A large reason for the traffic coming to Retire Happy is the ranking of some of the posts on Google searches but I have not really done too much with YouTube.
-One of the more well know bloggers Jeff Rose has embraced videos and talked about how he is having so much fun with videos.
+One of the better know bloggers Jeff Rose has embraced videos and talked about how he is having so much fun with videos.
 I would like to do a better job to harness videos.
 Would you like to see more videos on Retire Happy?

 Visitors to a website will give you about 8 seconds before they move on.

 Do you agree?
 Gregory Go and Ashley Jacobs of Wisebread shared this statistic along with many others in their State of the Financial Blogosphere address.
-They also suggested that the Small Screen is back and all websites need to make sure their sites are mobile friendly.
+They also suggested that the Small Screen is back and all websites need to make sure their sites are mobile-friendly.
 That’s now big on our priority list for Retire Happy.